RossiAndrea/mezzanine-beer-recipes/README.rst

 The template for a Recipe blog post is ``templates/recipe/blog_post_detail.html``.

-The Recipe object is available at ``mezzanine_recipes.recipe``.
+The Recipe object is available at ``mezzanine_beer_recipes.recipe``.
 It has the following properties:

 * Periods and times: *WorkingHours*, *CookingTime*, *RestPeriod*
 * Cooking info: *ingredients*, *portions*, *difficulty*, *categories*